refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCustomMutation/index.md

 ---
 title: useCustomMutation
 siderbar_label: useCustomMutation
+source: packages/core/src/hooks/data/useCustomMutation.ts
 ---

-`useCustomMutation` is a extended version of react-query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
-It support all the features of `useMutation` and adds some extra features.
+`useCustomMutation` is an extended version of TanStack Query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
+It supports all the features of `useMutation` and adds some extra features.

 -   It uses the `custom` method as the **mutation function** from the [`dataProvider`](/docs/api-reference/core/providers/data-provider/) which is passed to `<Refine>`.

-It is useful when you want to send a custom mutation request with using the react-query advantages.
+It is useful when you want to send a custom mutation request using the TanStack Query advantages.

 :::danger attention
-`useCustomMutation` should **not** be used when creating, updating or deleting a resource.
+`useCustomMutation` should **not** be used when creating, updating, or deleting a resource.
 To do these; [useCreate](/docs/api-reference/core/hooks/data/useCreate/), [useCustomMutation](/docs/api-reference/core/hooks/data/useCustomMutation/) or [useDelete](/docs/api-reference/core/hooks/data/useDelete/) hooks should be used instead.

-This is because `useCustomMutation`, unlike other data hooks, does not [invalidate queries](https://react-query.tanstack.com/guides/query-invalidation) and therefore will not update the application state either.
+This is because `useCustomMutation`, unlike other data hooks, does not [invalidate queries](https://tanstack.com/query/latest/docs/react/guides/query-invalidation) and therefore will not update the application state either.

 If you need to custom query request, use the [useCustom](/docs/api-reference/core/hooks/data/useCustomMutation/) hook.
 :::

 ## Basic Usage

-`useCustomMutation` hook returns many useful properties and methods.
-One of them is `mutate` method which expects `values`, `method` and `url` as parameters.
+The `useCustomMutation` hook returns many useful properties and methods.
+One of them is the `mutate` method which expects `values`, `method`, and `url` as parameters.
 These parameters will be passed to the `custom` method from the `dataProvider` as parameters.

 ```tsx
 import { useCustomMutation, useApiUrl } from "@pankod/refine-core";